delapuente/js-for-gamedev/en/02-javascript/0202-modelo-de-datos/index.md

 ## Constructors and prototype chains

-Prototypes lend themselves to be an ideal place to contain the API, which is the common behavior to all objects of a given type.
+Prototypes are uniquely suited to contain the API, which is the common behavior to all objects of a given type.

 ```
 var obj = newShot()                               newShot.api